PiggyAwesome/useless/README.md

-Yo mamma so fat she don't fit in this joke
+Yo mamma so fat she's got more Chins than a Hong Kong phone book.